 We have been born of the faith and strength of our 74 proto-martyrs of Antioch in 1268, and by more than 150 others who also witnessed to their love of Christ with their lives in that century alone.

 The 14th. century was the time of our greatest expansion; we grew to 15,000 members.
 Three-hundred houses were added to the 110, or more, existing before Clare’s death.
-But our success brought us wealth and power and, like other great Orders, we drifted from our ideals.
+But we grew too quickly by receiving into our communities women who were not truly called by the Spirit.
+So, like the other great Orders, we drifted from our ideals.

 At this crucial phase of our history, the Clares displayed extraordinary leadership through holy and capable women, like Bl.
 Antonia of Florence, Felice of Milan, Cecilia Coppola, St. Eustochia of Calafato, Seraphina Sforza, and others, who led the way to renewal in Poor Clare monasteries of Europe.
 We owe a great deal to these reformers, as well as to St. Colette of Corbie, who traveled around France to reform our Order there.

 We have been inspired by pioneers of the spirit among us like St. Camilla Battista Varana (+1524), who contemplated Christ’s passion beyond His physical pain and entered into the deeper sufferings of Christ’s heart.
 She is considered forerunner of devotion to the Sacred Heart of Jesus.

 We have benefited from women of the arts among us, like St. Catherine of Bologna (+1463).
 Her paintings and calligraphy are preserved in Art Galleries of Spain and Italy.
 Her writings on the spiritual life transformed her monastery into a center of spirituality.
 Less is known of her music on the viola, but perhaps she’s a likely candidate for patroness of guitarist.